Shao-Group/cmpsc465-fa20/assignment2/problem2/readme.md

 # Problem Description

-Given a set of lines, each line is represented as 'y = a * x + b'.
+Given a set of lines, each line is represented as `y = a * x + b`.
 Calculate the number of lines in the upper-envelop and the number lines in the lower-envelop.

 # Input

 There n + 1 lines, the first line gives only one number `n`, the size of the set.
-And the each line below two floating numbers 'a' and 'b' separated by space which representing a line in the plane.
+And the each line below two floating numbers `a` and `b` separated by space which representing a line in the plane.

 You can assume that 0 <= n <= 1000, and that each floating numbers are in the range of [-100.0, 100.0].